 We also managed to get on top of the glacier – La Grande Motte!
-Unfortunately it happened only once, as due to strong winds and snow the lift to the very top was closed.
-It was still possible to get to the station little bit lower with a fast train and I would totally recommend it.
+Unfortunately, it happened only once, as due to strong winds and snow the lift to the very top was closed.
+It was still possible to get to the station a little bit lower with a fast train and I would totally recommend it.
 Even when you don’t see anything (and those views were amazing there) the restaurant there serves the best hamburger ever!
-We loved it so much that we ate their couple of times!
-It is also quite cheap (compared to restaurants on other mountains in the neighbourhood).
+We loved it so much that we ate there a couple of times!
+It is also quite cheap (compared to restaurants on other mountains in the neighborhood).

 But what about skiing/ snowboarding?
-There are several official off pist areas that are marked with poles.
+There are several official off-piste areas that are marked with poles.
 What is great, is that you don’t have to walk a lot to get to them.
-It is also possible to get to other off pist areas, but for that I recommend getting a guide and have a detector, that can be used for searching in case of avalanches.
+It is also possible to get to other off-piste areas, but for that, I recommend getting a guide and having a detector, that can be used for searching in case of avalanches.

-When it cames to level of difficulty on the official slopes, we were able to find all kinds of slopes for everyone: advanced and beginners.
-This place is just perfect.
+When it came to the level of difficulty on the official slopes, we were able to find all kinds of slopes for everyone: advanced and beginners.
+This place was just perfect.

 Tignes Les Brevieres

+We lived in a village called Tignes Les Brevieres (right at the right edge of the skiing map).
 I really loved this village.
-It was so tiny that it took us 2 minutes to get to one restaurant and 3 to the other one.
-Oh horror, right!
-Shop was also 3 minutes away and the lift to a slope was 4 minutes away.
+It was so tiny that it took us 2 minutes to get to one restaurant and 3 minutes to the other one.
+The shop was also 3 minutes away and the lift to a slope was 4 minutes away.
 So as you can see, everything was just under our nose.
-And belive me, after the whole day of skiing the last thing you want to do is to walk a lot to get some food:)
+And believe me, after the whole day of skiing the last thing you want to do is to walk a lot to get some food 🙂